locationtech/udig-platform/docs/devel/en/what_is_an_extension_point.rst

 that chunk of XML (the extension) also needs to correspond to a respective interface.
 In XML-speak, this is what is known as an XML Schema.

-Here is a link to the extension points used by uDig right now: `uDig extension points <uDig%20extension%20points%20list.html>`_.
+Here is a link to the extension points used by uDig right now: :doc:`udig_extension_points_list`.
 In addition to these extension points, you can use any of the extension points defined by the Eclipse RCP application (allowing you to do everything from additional views... to online help).

 --------------